 The Company has elected to account for short-term leases and leases of low-value assets using the practical expedients.
-Instead of recognising a right-ofuse asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss on a straight-line basis over the lease term.
+Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss on a straight-line basis over the lease term.

 Lease liability and right-of-use assets have been separately presented in the notes to the financial statements under 'Other financial liability' and 'Property, plant and equipment' (except those meeting the definition of investment property) respectively.
-Lease payments have been classified as 'financing cash flows'.
+Lease payments have been classified as 'Cash flows from financing activities'.